horga83/shellChatGPT/man/chatgpt.sh.1.md

 Garbage in, garbage out.
 An idiot savant.

 <!--
+`Zsh` does not read history file in non-interactive mode.

 `Ksh93` mangles multibyte characters when re-editing input prompt and truncates input longer than 80 chars.
 Workaround is to move cursor one char and press the up arrow key.